San Francisco Historic Trolley Festival: 1985 season

 In 1985, the Trolley Festival operated seven days a week for the only time.
 The third season opened on May 23, 1985, with the customary parade featuring Mayor Feinstein again piloting 1912 car 1.
 It continued until October 15, which made it the longest season to date, not including the weekend-only operation that occurred in the autumns of 1983 and 1984, after the ends of the "regular" seasons.
 In 1985, there was no service after October 15.
 The general operating pattern remained the same, with 12-minute headways and single-ended cars running on the N line while double-ended cars ran to 17th & Castro as before.
 Expanding to seven-days-a-week service also increased Muni's costs, which amounted to $673,000 in 1985.

 There were again some changes in the operating fleet.
 After a one-year absence, Portland Brill car 503 returned for its second and last season.
 Open-top Blackpool "boat" car 226 had gone back to the Western Railway Museum, but another streetcar of the same type, No. 228, replaced it, having been purchased from Blackpool.
 San Francisco car 578, a short, semi-open trolley built in 1895 for the Market Street Railway joined the fleet, restored by Muni.
 578, the oldest streetcar ever to operate in Festival service, operated mainly on weekends, and only as far as 11th Street.
-Notably, a railfan chartered Boeing LRVs 1212 and 1213 ran down Market Street on August 25.
+Notably, a railfan-chartered train composed of Boeing LRVs 1212 and 1213 ran down Market Street on August 25.
 This was the only occurrence of a two-car train operating on the surface.

 It was the last season for Veracruz open-sided car 001, which left San Francisco on November 6, 1985 to return home.